dukenorton/JacksOrBetter/README.md

 # Jacks or Better
  A personal project to develop my python skills and do something fun.
 This is the card game "Jacks Or Better" programmed in Python.
+ (Unfinished and currently creating)

  ## Features of this code:
   * Object Oriented Programming